 It can sound strange to suggest the neck is involved here but clinically I’ve seen enough to warrant greater attention.

 It seems that in order to develop Tennis Elbow (Golfers Elbow and potentially other hand, wrist or fingers tendon issues as well), you may need to have accrued some dysfunction at the base of the neck first.
 I don’t necessarily mean a disc bulge or pinched nerve, but mechanical dysfunction.

 When performing an assessment for Tennis Elbow I’m now highly attentive to any local neck joint stiffness and related soft tissue tightness.

 This is often tricky for most patients to comprehend as these symptoms generally won’t stand out.
 You have to go hunting to find them to appreciate what’s going on.

 And I have some thoughts on why.

-How Is the Neck Involved in Tennis Elbow
+How the Neck Causes Tennis Elbow

 Dermatomes and Myotomes

-Without going in to too much detail, Dermatomes and Myotomes are aspects of the spinal cord that serve specific areas of sensation and muscular activity throughout the body.
+Without going into too much detail, Dermatomes and Myotomes are aspects of the spinal cord that serve specific areas of sensation and muscular activity throughout the body.